 Brace your abs and lift one foot, and slowly raise your knee and bring it towards your chest.
 Keep the abs engaged and your back flat.
 Return to the start position and repeat with the other leg (left).

 Continue alternating for the prescribed number of repetition or 30 – 45 seconds.

 Start at the top in a pushup position with your body forming a straight line from head to heels.
 Keeping your abs engaged, pick up your right foot and slowly bring your right knee toward your left shoulder.

-Then return to the starting position.
-Continue for prescribed number of repetitions.
+Then return to the start position.
+Continue for the prescribed number of repetitions.

 Lie on an exercise or yoga mat and raise the legs so they’re extended upward directly over your hips.